noemiernst/StackExchangeMathDataset/README.md

 # Stack Exchange Dataset for Math Embeddings

-Processing [stack exchange data dumps](https://archive.org/details/stackexchange) to a dataset in a database.
+Processing [stack exchange data dumps](https://archive.org/details/stackexchange) to a dataset intended for math embeddings into a database.

 ## Requirements